 Soy Sauce: Since the sauce will be boiled down and concentrated, low sodium works best.

-HOW TO MAKE AIR FRYER TERIYAKI SALMON: STEP BY STEP
+HOW TO MAKE THIS RECIPE: STEP BY STEP

 Here are some quick visual instructions.
 Remember that full instructions with exact ingredients will be in the recipe card below!